baloise/design-system/.changeset/proud-taxis-notice.md

 ---
-'@baloise/design-system-components': patch
+'@baloise/design-system-components': minor
 ---

-bal-popover listen on click event on his trigger element to toggle the popover
+bal-popover has new property `auto-trigger`, which automatically opens the popover on a click on the trigger element.